If you're in the mood for crispy black bean tacos drizzled with an avocado cream sauce, you've stumbled across the right recipe!

 - Serve these black bean tacos warm with a side of vegan avocado cream sauce!

-- This recipe tastes best with freshly cooked black beans and homemade corn tortillas, but canned beans and store-bought tortillas also work (and save
+- This recipe tastes best with freshly cooked black beans and homemade corn tortillas, but canned beans and store-bought tortillas also work (and save time)!

 - Optional ingredients are not reflected in the price or calories of our recipes.

 - Nutritional information is a rough estimate.

 - Recipe cost calculations are based on ingredients local to us and may vary from recipe-to-recipe.

 - All prices are in USD.

 For more recipes made with black beans, check out our: